Toluayomi/retail_sales_analysis/README.md

 	  FROM sales_details
 	  GROUP BY category;
 ```
-8. **find the average age of customers who purchased items from the beauty category**
+- **Find the average age of customers who purchased items from the beauty category**
 ```sql
    SELECT
   	ROUND(avg(age),2) as avg_age
 	  FROM sales_details
 	  WHERE category = 'Beauty';
 ```
-9. **find all trnasactions where the total_sale is greater than 1000**
+- **Find all trnasactions where the total_sale is greater than 1000**
 ```sql
    SELECT *
 	  FROM sales_details
 	  WHERE total_sale > 1000;
 ```
-10. **total number of transactions made by each gender in each category**
+- **Total number of transactions made by each gender in each category**
 ```sql
   SELECT
 	category,